GCOM7140/r4ds-exercises/exercises/01-data-transformation-exercises.md

 ------------------------------------------------------------------------

 **Question 5**: For each destination greater than or equal to 2000 miles away, compute total minutes of departure delay.
-Then determine what proportion of total departure-delay minutes each destination represents.
+Then determine what proportion of total-departure-delay minutes each destination represents.
 What three destinations top the list?

 **Hint:** Use [`filter()`](http://r4ds.had.co.nz/transform.html#filter-rows-with-filter) to find the destinations greater than or equal to 2000 miles away with positive `dep_delay` values, then [`group_by()`](http://r4ds.had.co.nz/transform.html#grouped-summaries-with-summarise) `dest`, then [`summarize()`](http://r4ds.had.co.nz/transform.html#grouped-summaries-with-summarise) to find total departure delay minutes by destination, then [`mutate()`](http://r4ds.had.co.nz/transform.html#add-new-variables-with-mutate) to find proportions, and finally [`arrange()`](http://r4ds.had.co.nz/transform.html#arrange-rows-with-arrange) to find the top three.